 How does this process work though and is it really that important?
 Are there ways that we can minimize the probability of revisions being required in the first place?
 Let’s dive into the world of revisions for ghostwritten material.

-Why Are Revisions Important As Part of Your Package?
+Why Are Revisions An Important Part of Your Package?

 At The Urban Writers, we understand that your book represents your brand and you want it to be 100% in alignment with that brand.
 It is for this reason that we have included up to four revisions in our Platinum Bundle, giving you peace of mind that the end product you put out into the world, is exactly what you want.